Bob Marley

-Born in Nine Mile, Jamaica, Marley began his professional musical career in 1963, after forming the Teenagers with Peter Tosh and Bunny Wailer, which after several name changes would become the Wailers.
-The group released its debut studio album The Wailing Wailers in 1965, which contained the single "One Love", a reworking of "People Get Ready"; the song was popular worldwide, and established the group as a rising figure in reggae.
-The Wailers released a further eleven studio albums, and after signing to Island Records the band's name became Bob Marley and the Wailers.
-While initially employing louder instrumentation and singing, the group began engaging in rhythmic-based song construction in the late 1960s and early 1970s, which coincided with Marley's conversion to Rastafari.
+Born in Nine Mile, Jamaica, Marley began his career in 1963, after forming the group Teenagers with Peter Tosh and Bunny Wailer, which became the Wailers.
+In 1965, they released their debut studio album, The Wailing Wailers, which included the single "One Love", a reworking of "People Get Ready".
+It was popular worldwide and established the group as a rising figure in reggae.
+The Wailers released 11 more studio albums, and after signing to Island Records, changed their name to Bob Marley and the Wailers.
+While initially employing louder instrumentation and singing, they began engaging in rhythmic-based song construction in the late 1960s and early 1970s, which coincided with Marley's conversion to Rastafari.
 Around this time, Marley relocated to London, and the group embodied their musical shift with the release of the album The Best of The Wailers (1971).